St. David's Day and the Pride of Welsh Music

-St. David’s Day (Dydd Gŵyl Dewi Sant) is celebrated on March 1st and is a fantastic opportunity to explore Welsh culture, music, and traditions in primary schools.
-Whether you have Welsh heritage in your school or just want to introduce children to different cultural celebrations, music is a great way to engage pupils in the festivities.
+St. David’s Day (Dydd Gŵyl Dewi Sant) is celebrated on March 1st.
+This day is a fantastic opportunity to explore Welsh culture, music, and traditions in primary schools.
+Whether you have Welsh heritage in your school or want to introduce children to different cultural celebrations, music is a great way to engage pupils in the festivities.

 Who Was St. David?

-St. David is the patron saint of Wales, known for his teachings, miracles, and simple way of life.
-He encouraged kindness, humility, and the importance of small actions - his famous words were "Gwnewch y pethau bychain" (Do the little things).
-Today, St. David's day is a day to honour Wales as a whole.
+St. David is the patron saint of Wales.
+He is known for his teachings, miracles, and simple way of life.
+He encouraged kindness, humility, and the importance of small actions.
+His famous words were "Gwnewch y pethau bychain" (Do the little things).
+Today, St. David's Day is a day to honor Wales as a whole.
 There is a useful video and activities on BBC Teach here.

 Bringing St. David’s Day to Life Through Music

-Music plays a huge role in Welsh culture, from traditional folk songs to modern Welsh artists.
-Here are some ideas to bring the celebration to life in your classroom:
+Music plays a huge role in Welsh culture.
+It ranges from traditional folk songs to modern Welsh artists.
+Here are some ideas to bring the celebration to life in your classroom.

 🎶 1.
 Sing/Listen to Traditional Welsh Songs